open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 account.

-If you omit the `ServiceAccount` configuration, the Target Allocator creates a `ServiceAccount` automagically for you.
+If you omit the `ServiceAccount` configuration, the Target Allocator creates a `ServiceAccount` automatically for you.
 The `ServiceAccount`’s default name is a concatenation of the Collector name and the `-collector` suffix.
 By default, this `ServiceAccount` has no defined policy, so you’ll need to create your own [`ClusterRole`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole)